quixio/quix-streams-dotnet/docs/introduction.md

 Quix Streams helps simplify the process of developing streaming applications.
 It’s designed to be used for high-performance telemetry services where you need to process high volumes of data with quick response times in a scalable way.

-Quix Streams is available for Python and C\#.

 Using Quix Streams, you can:

 * [Publish time-series data](publish.md) to a Kafka topic.